 Our Vertical Pastoral Care structure also encourages the development of genuine and effective relationships between each student and his Pastoral Care teacher.
 Indeed, the Pastoral Care teacher in the Vertical Pastoral Care structure has a unique opportunity to become, and remain, a significant adult in the life of each young man in his/her care.
 Having daily contact with the student over a six year period, the Pastoral Care teacher is in an ideal position to get to know him and his parents/guardians very well, and to share in his growth, maturity and general development over this period of time.
 The Pastoral Care teacher thus plays a pivotal role in the delivery of pastoral care at the College and, indeed, in our holistic approach to the education of the young men in our care.

 Each Pastoral Care group is House-based and consists of approximately 24 students, with three or four students being drawn from each of the six year levels.
 There are eight Houses, each named after a Carmelite personality who embodies the spirit and ethos of the College.
 The students begin the day each morning and establish a routine start to the learning day.
 Students are therefore in regular communication with one another and with their Pastoral Care teacher.

 To support the Vertical Pastoral Care structure we have a vertical student management and welfare structure.
-There are eight House Leaders, each with a team of seven Pastoral Care teachers, in charge of approximately 160 students.
+There are eight House Leaders, each with a team of six Pastoral Care teachers, in charge of approximately 160 students.
 In addition, there is a Director – Middle Years (Years 7-9), Director – Senior Years (Years 10-12) and a Transition Coordinator (Year 7) taking care of the many administrative details pertaining to the respective year levels.